Flagsmith/flagsmith/docs/docs/integrations/project-management/github.md

 You must set the [API Env variables](/deployment/hosting/locally-api.md#github-integration-environment-variables) and the [Frontend Env variables](/deployment/hosting/locally-frontend.md#github-integration-environment-variables) to use your own GitHub App.

+In the 'Webhook' section:

+**Webhook secret:** Generate a random string of text with high entropy and put it in the field

 ## Adding a Flagsmith Flag to a GitHub issue or pull request